Dry beef stir fry or beef chukka- Kerala style…

 - Add cooked beef and fry till browned ( fry in 2 batches).

 - Transfer the fried beef to a plate lined with kitchen paper towel.

 - You could use the pressure cooker to stir fry.
-If there is any fried oil left in the cooker, discard it.
 Or use a non-stick pan for stir frying.

-- Place cooker over medium heat, add coconut oil and let it turn hot.
+- Place the pressure cooker over medium heat, add any oil left after frying the beef & 1 tbsp coconut oil and let the oil turn hot.

 - Add minced ginger and garlic, halved green chilies, stir fry till golden.

 - Add curry leaves, stir fry for 30 seconds.

 - Add sliced onions, season with salt and stir fry till onions turn slightly brown.

 - Add the fried beef.

 - Turn the heat to high and stir fry for 5 minutes.